andy-byers/paw/README.md

     + Better API for arrays: `paw_*_item` will throw an error if the index is out of bounds
 + Need some sort of restriction on when methods can be added to a class The compiler will get confused if 'self' or 'super' is used outside of a class body.

-+ 'for i = x,y,z' loops: should we prevent 'x,y,z' from being floats?
-For loops using floats often produce unexpected results: it's probably better to use an int loop counter and just multiply by a float constant as needed
-Also, for loops won't work with bigint right now.
++ For loops won't work with bigint right now.
 + Finish designing things first...
     + Language features:
         + `**` (pow) operator